 These resources were designed for the Midwest and Northeast U.S., and are a product of a synthesis of academic literature and widespread input from the management community.
 However, these tools may be useful in other regions as well.
 Adaptation actions for other regions are also available through the USDA Forest Service Climate Change Resource Center.

-- Other topics that are in development: non-forested wetlands, wildlife, coastal (freshwater and sea-level rise)
+- Other topics that are in development: wildlife, fire adapted ecosystems, grassland, coastal (freshwater and sea-level rise)

 The adaptation strategies and approaches can provide:

 - A full spectrum of possible adaptation actions that can help sustain healthy ecosystems and achieve management goals in response to climate change

 - Opportunity to inspire thinking and spur brainstorming for adaptation planning

 - A menu of adaptation actions from which managers select actions best suited to their specific management goals and objectives

 - A platform for discussing climate change related topics and adaptation methods

 - Examples of tactics that could potentially be used to implement an approach, recognizing that specific tactics will be designed by the land manager.

 - Make recommendations or set guidelines for management decisions.
 It is up to the land manager to decide how this information is used.

 - Express preference for any strategies or approaches within an ecosystem type, location, or situation.
 Rather, a combination of location-specific factors and manager expertise is needed to inform the selection of any strategy or approach.